jjohnsondeverus/feedback-collector-backup/README.md

 ## Support

-For support or feature requests, please open an issue with the label "feedback-collector" in the repository.
+For support or feature requests, please open an issue for the developer with the label "feedback-collector" in the repository.